-In Carroll University’s Master of Science of Athletic Training program, you’ll learn how to effectively provide care for others as you interact with patients of all ages and abilities in a variety of areas.
-You’ll apply what you’ve learned in the classroom through hands-on experience working with varied patient populations at local clinical placements and internship opportunities around the country.
-This combination of intensive coursework and practical clinical situations will develop you into a well-rounded and knowledgeable healthcare professional.
+Carroll University’s Master of Science of Athletic Training program marries foundational knowledge with real-world, practical experiences.
+You’ll learn how to effectively provide care for others as you interact with patients of all ages and abilities in a variety of settings.
+You’ll apply what you’ve learned in the classroom through hands-on experience working at local clinical placements and internship opportunities around the country.
+This combination of intensive coursework and practical clinical experiences will develop you into a well-rounded and knowledgeable healthcare professional.

-Your classroom experience will include time spent in our new, state-of-the-art, Michael and Mary Jaharis Science Laboratories, including the study of the human body in our cadaver laboratory.
+Your classroom experience will include time spent in the state-of-the-art Michael and Mary Jaharis Science Laboratories, including the study of the human body in our advanced cadaver laboratory.
 Though athletic trainers work externally to prevent and treat injuries, this unique opportunity provides you with excellent foundational knowledge in human anatomy and adds to your qualifications and experience.
-In your final semester you’ll participate in a required 12-week internship and fully immerse yourself working full time in the profession.
-With help from faculty, you’ll choose an internship that allows you to succeed and fits your career goals best.
-Our students have worked all over the country in high schools, rehabilitation clinics, Division I institutions, professional baseball and performing arts organizations among others.
-All of these experiences will help grow your network and allow you to make connections in the community as you begin your job search.
+Your final semester is a required 14-week internship, where you'll fully immerse yourself working full time in the profession.
+Our expert faculty will help you choose an internship that allows you to succeed and best meets your career goals.
+Our students have worked all over the country in high schools, rehabilitation clinics, Division I institutions, professional baseball and performing arts organizations, among others.
+These practical experiences will help grow your network and make connections in the professional community as you begin your job search.

 Interested students may learn more about clinical education and the capstone internship requirements by viewing the MSAT Student Handbook.
 It should be noted that students will be responsible for transportation and potential housing costs while participating in clinical education practicums and internships.

 Admission decisions are made on a rolling basis until the class is full.